Generic Name: lidocaine and prilocaine (LYE-doe-kane, PRIL-oh-kane) (Gingival route)

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A dentist or other trained health professional will give you this medicine in an office or clinic setting.
-The medicine is applied to the gums using a special dispenser.
+The medicine is applied to the gums using an applicator and a special dispenser.

-It is very important that your dentist check you closely for any problems or unwanted effects that may be caused by this medicine.
+It is very important that your dentist check your progress closely for any problems or unwanted effects that may be caused by this medicine.

-This medicine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your dentist right away if you have a rash; itching; hoarseness; trouble with breathing; trouble with swallowing; or any swelling of your hands, face, or mouth after you receive the medicine.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your dentist right away if you have a rash, itching, hoarseness, trouble with breathing or swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.